diligent-ground-zero/tuned-social-wf-scripts/README.md

-# MVPF Webflow page scripts & styles
+# Tuned social Webflow page scripts & styles

 This project includes scripts used to extend the default capabilities of Webflow.
 Also includes some decoupled styles used on the site.

-The Website staging link is available here: https://mvpf-rebrush-2023.webflow.io/
+The Website staging link is available here: https://tuned-social-8336d7.webflow.io/

 **The project includes:**